withastro/docs/src/pages/en/reference/api-reference.md

 - `<Content />` - A component used to render the document's contents in an Astro file.
 - `headings` - A generated list of headings, [mirroring Astro's `getHeadings()` utility](/en/guides/markdown-content/#exported-properties) on Markdown and MDX imports.
-- `injectedFrontatter` - An object of frontmatter [injected via remark or rehype plugins](/en/guides/markdown-content/#example-injecting-frontmatter).
+- `injectedFrontmatter ` - An object of frontmatter [injected via remark or rehype plugins](/en/guides/markdown-content/#example-injecting-frontmatter).
 Set to type `any`.

 ```astro
 ---